lorenzofox3/tpl-stream/readme.md

 html`<p>${Promise.resolve(html`<span>42</span>`)}</p>`
 ```

-An object container will always be interpreted as a map of attributes (there is no parsing context).
+Any object container will always be interpreted as a map of attributes (there is no parsing context).
-key value pairs whose value is strictly equal to ``false`` are ignore
+key value pairs whose value is strictly equal to ``false`` are ignored.

 ```js
 html`<button ${{disabled:false, ['aria-controls']:'woot'}}>hello</button>`